 Winter Comfort Food Favourites

+Many will moan and groan about the miserable winter weather, but as a food lover, it’s one of the best times of the year.
+During the cold months, the braai takes a backseat and it’s time for the Dutch ovens and crockpots to shine.
 Hearty, slow-cooked meals take centre stage here.
 Fragrant curries bubble away for hours while delicate flavours develop, and of course, who doesn’t love a wintery pud?
 The cold weather and necessary layers of clothing is also a great excuse for indulging – after all, we must be burning calories to keep warm, right?

-These four recipes are our picks for comfort food – they’re belly-warming hits that may take a bit of time to create, but will be worth it in every bite.
+These four recipes are our picks for winter comfort food – they’re belly-warming hits that may take a bit of time to create, but will be worth it in every bite.

 The other thing that nonnas know, is that putting love into your food makes all the difference.
 This ragú is going to take a little time to produce, but after tasting it, you won’t be able to look an average meat sauce in the eye again.
 It’s packed with meaty flavour, plus a punch of Parmesan and truthfully you’ll probably be spoilt for life after this experience.

 The smell of an aromatic curry is pretty special, add lamb shanks into the mix and you have a mouth-watering combo.
 Rogan Josh is of Persian origin, and is now a popular dish on Kashmiri menus; most often made with lamb, this fragrant curry is fairly mild but full of bold flavour.

 Forget commercial pies, these homemade ones are wall-to-wall with meaty filling.
 Don’t be scared off by the thought of making your own pastry either – this is a simple shortcrust that is super easy to make and to work with.
 Because this pie filing is quite rich, we opted to top with a layer of crispy, butter-brushed potato slices, taking inspiration from a traditional Lancashire Hot Pot.

 The addition of cinnamon and allspice brings home the wintery flavour and the crispy bacon topping… well why not?
 If it’s too cold for ice cream this pie will be equally delicious with a blob of whipped cream sweetened with a splash of real maple syrup.